 If a deadly weapon was used while making the threat, the charges are elevated to Aggravated Assault.
 Florida Statute 784.021 defines Aggravated Assault as:

 “an aggravated assault is an assault with a deadly weapon without intent to kill, or with an intent to commit a felony.”

-Aggravated Assault in Okaloosa County is classified as a third degree felony, meaning you are facing up to 5 years in prison.
-If the deadly weapon was a firearm, there is a 3 year minimum mandatory prison sentence if you are convicted.
-If the firearm was discharged while in the commission of an aggravated assault, the minimum mandatory prison sentence rises to 20 years in the Florida Department of Corrections.
-If the firearm was discharged and resulted in the death of or great bodily harm to another, the sentence elevates to twenty-five years to life.
+Aggravated Assault in Okaloosa County is classified as a third degree felony, meaning you are facing up to five years in prison.
+If a firearm was discharged in the commission of an aggravated assault, there is a minimum mandatory prison sentence of 20 years in the Florida Department of Corrections.
+If the firearm was discharged and resulted in the death of or great bodily harm to another, the sentence elevates to 25 years to life.

 Aggravated Assault: The Elements

 There are four elements that the State must prove in order to convict you of Aggravated Assault in Okaloosa County:

 - The defendant intentionally and unlawfully threatened, either by word or act, to do violence to another person;

 - At the time of the assault, the defendant appeared to have the ability to carry out the threat;